klmoy/klmoy.github.io/_portfolio/ges486_firefly_webmap.md

 collection: portfolio
 ---
 <h2>Using the QGIS2Web Plug-in:</h2>
-<p>The QGIS2Web plug-in is a great way to produce a simple webmap produce to showcase a map created in QGIS on a webpage.
+<p>The QGIS2Web plug-in is a great way to produce a simple webmap to showcase a map created in QGIS on a webpage.
 For directions on how to install a QGIS plug-in, click <a href='https://www.qgistutorials.com/en/docs/3/using_plugins.html' target='_blank'>here</a>.
 And here's the <a href='https://www.qgistutorials.com/en/docs/3/web_mapping_with_qgis2web.html' target='_blank'>tutorial</a> I used to learn how use the QGIS2Web plug-in.</p>

 <p>Using the <a href='https://www.gbif.org/what-is-gbif' target='_blank'>GBIF</a> Occurences Plug-in for QGIS, I queried on all <a href='https://inaturalist.org' target='_blank'>iNaturalist</a>,
 research-grade firefly(genus <i>Photinus</i>) observations in the United States.